jolbol1/jolbol1/README.md

 ### 👨 Quick Bio
 * 🏢 Based in London UK.
 * ⚙️ I am a self-taught developer
+* 📹 Developer Advocate focused on video content
-* 💻 Working full-time as a full stack developer.
+* 💻 Worked full-time as a full stack developer.
 * 🌱 Doing open source where I can
 * 💬 Very passionate about online data control/privacy.
 * 🏢 Began Coding for Minecraft Plugins in Java when I was 12.